 - Avocado oil cooking spray, or your cooking spray of choice

-- Prepare Condiments (Optional): If using them, prepare homemade ketchup and homemade tartar sauce.
+- Prepare Condiments (Optional): If using them, prepare homemade low FODMAP ketchup and low FODMAP tartar sauce.
 Set the saucepan of ketchup somewhere to cool and cover and refrigerate tartar sauce until ready to serve.

 - Prepare the Chips: Add chopped potatoes to a large bowl.
 Add garlic-infused olive oil and toss with your hands to coat.
 Add salt and pepper and toss again to coat.
 Spray the air fryer basket with avocado oil cooking spray.
 Add the potatoes to the basket and evenly distribute.
 Add the air fryer lid to the Instant Pot Duo Crisp* (or put your air fryer basket in your comparable air fryer).
 Press the "Air Fry" button, set temperature to 400°F, set the timer for 7 minutes, and press the "Start" button (this procedure will differ for other air fryer models - consult your manual).
 Cook for 21 minutes at 400°F or until the chips are tender and golden brown, tossing the basket every 7 minutes.* Once cooked, pour the chips from the air fryer basket onto a baking sheet and keep them in a place to keep warm, such as an oven set to 200°F.

 - Prepare the Fish: Meanwhile, while the chips are cooking, dry the haddock fillets as best you can with paper towels and place on a cutting board.
 Using a sharp knife, carefully slice the fillets in half lengthwise to make 6 smaller fillets (which I refer to as “mini-fillets.)”